decentespresso/de1app/documentation/decent_user_interface.md

 > >Use this syntax to pass additional options to the image creation command **dui add image**.

+>**-tap_pad**  _{padding0 ?padding1? ?padding2? ?padding3?}_

+> >A list with up to 4 distances that increase the tapping area in each of the 4 directions  _{left top right bottom}_ .
+The padding distances are replicated if less than 4 values are provided: if the list only has one value, it is used in the 4 directions.
+If it has 2 values, the first applies to both left and right (horizontal) and the second to top and bottom (vertical).
+It it has 3 values, the first value is reused for the bottom..

 **dui add dclicker**  _pages x y ?x1 y1? ?-option value ...?_